monsterkodi/kappo/README.md

 - large and resizable application icons
 - switch between apps (what the macOS **⌘+Tab** does) when apps match
 - heuristic to repeat previous actions when ranking is the same *TBD*

 almost there 😊

+Also nice to have:

+- scroll wheel *TBD*
+- list all apps when resetting search *TBD*
+- history mode *TBD*